How to make a Slack bot using Slack API (8 simple steps)

 ?>

-Step 8: Uninstall and Reinstall Slack Bot
+Step 8: Uninstall and reinstall Slack Bot

 Now, whatever order I would do the above steps in, I found that I always have to uninstall and reinstall the Slack Bot from my Slack channel.
 Failure to do so means that the channel will not recognize our slash command.

 To uninstall and reinstall, simply go to the channel you originally installed the Slack Bot to.
-From here, you’ll see an automated message that looks like “added an integration to this channel: Todo Bot”.
+From here, you will see an automated message that looks like “added an integration to this channel: Todo Bot”.
 Click on the name of the bot and choose “Settings.”
 From this app settings page, you can now “Remove App” and then install the app to your channel again.

 Note: any time you install an app to a new channel, the webhook URL will change.
 This includes uninstalling and reinstalling to a channel.
 Be sure to update your php file for the new webhook as seen in step 7!